core-wg/yang-cbor/draft-veillette-core-cool-latest.md

 # Introduction

 This document defines a CoAP function set for accessing YANG defined resources.
 YANG data models are encoded in CBOR based on the mapping rules defined in {{cbor-mapping}}.
-YANG items are identify using a compact identifier called Structured Identifiers (SIDs) as defined in {{sid}}.
+YANG items are identify using a compact identifier called Structured Identifiers (SIDs) as defined in [I-D.somaraju-core-sid].

 The resulting protocol based on CoAP, CBOR encoded data and structured identifiers (SID) have a low implementation footprint and low network bandwidth requirements and is suitable for both constrained devices and constrained networks as define by {{RFC7228}}.
 This protocol is applicable to the different management topology options described by {{constrained-mgmt}}; centralized, distributed and hierarchical.